xu-yuan1/openvino-docs/pages/openvino_docs_MO_DG_prepare_model_Supported_Frameworks_Layers.rst

     * - Normalize
       -
     * - Python
-      - Supported only for the Python Proposal operation
+      - Supported only for the Python Proposal operation.
     * - Permute
       -
     * - Pooling